CovertLab/wcEcoli/docs/create-pyenv.md

           language = c
       ```

-1. (Optional) Add the following line to your bash profile and run it in your current shell.
+1. **(Now required)** Add the following line to your bash profile and run it in your current shell.
-This has been shown to improve performance significantly on linux machines.
+This gets more consistent results from OpenBLAS and it improves performance significantly,
+especially when called from multiple processes.

     ```
     export OPENBLAS_NUM_THREADS=1